izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/index.rst

-iziswap-sdk
+iZiSwap-sdk
 ===========

-**iziswap-sdk** is typescripe library which is used for interacting
+**iZiSwap-sdk** is typescript library which is used for interacting

 with iZiSwap contracts,including core contracts (iZiSwapPool, iZiSwapFactory)

-and prephery contracts
+and periphery contracts
 (LiquidityManager, LimitOrderManager, Swap, Quoter)

 .. toctree::